-Tomato, Onion, and Roasted Lemon Salad ~ this Yotam Ottolenghi recipe was on the cover ofย Bon Appรฉtit this month.
-I knew I wanted to make it on first sight!
+Tomato, Onion, and Roasted Lemon Salad is a Yotam Ottolenghi recipe that first caught my eye on the cover of Bon Appétit.
+One look at those ripe tomatoes and charred lemon slices and I knew I had to make it.

-I’m such a huge Ottolenghi fan, and this salad is a perfect example of his talents.
+I’m such a huge Ottolenghi fan, and this tomato, onion, and roasted lemon salad is a perfect example of why.

 This is the month for tomatoes, for sure.
 Just look at the crazy colorful and oddly shaped mini heirlooms I found at the farmer’s market yesterday.
 They look like teeny eggplants!
 The woman at the stand told me what they are called, but I’ve forgotten, so if anyone knows, give a shout out in the comments.
 I mixed them with tiny round cherry tomatoes for this salad.